 The EIA (Environmental Impact Assessment) Report gathers a few significant venture parts, including the project description, the appraisal of its environmental and social effects, moderation gauges, and related administration and monitoring plans.

 The venture proponent applies for environmental clearance with the MOEF if it falls under the Project A category or the state government assumes it collapses under the Project B category.
-The application structure is submitted with an EIA report, EMP, subtleties of public review and NOC allowed by the state regulators.
+The application structure is submitted with an EIA report, EMP, subtleties of public review, and NOC, which are allowed by the state regulators.
 This part includes the public consultation process, where partners and the public are offered a chance to give feedback, concerns, and ideas regarding the project’s possible environmental impacts.

 Given the appraisal, the regulatory authority, for example, the Ministry of Environment, Forest and Climate Change (MOEFCC) or State Environment Impact Assessment Authority (SEIAA), settles on giving or dismissing the environmental clearance.
 The choice is communicated to the project proponent.